erycoking/cmscart/README.md

 # cmscart
-A shopping card application
+A shopping cart application

 ## Developed using
   - Nodejs
-  - Expressjs
-  - MongoDB
+  - Expressj
   - Ejs